couchbaselabs/php-ext-couchbase/package/README.md

 Contents:

   ./
   ./README.md            This file.
+  ./LICENSE              License information
-  ./couchbase.so    The PHP extension as a shared library.
+  ./couchbase.ini        Description of all of the tunables ./couchbase.so         The PHP extension as a shared library.
+  ./couchbase-api.php    A PHP file containing a dummy definition of all
+                         classes and constants that you may use in your IDE to get code completion etc.

 ## Installation